conniejhe/Surface-Cutting/README.md

   1. Source code (.cxx file) for the filter
   2. Source code header (.h)
   3. Server Manager XML configuration (.xml) file which determines what properties are displayed in the property panel and the required input connections (along with what datatype they should be), essentially configures the plugin front-end
-  4. CMakeLists.txt: basically a make file which tells cmake which classes to build
+  4. CMakeLists.txt: file contains a set of directives and instructions describing the project's source files and targets

 <details>
  <summary> <strong> Curvature1 </strong> </summary>